iamvery/iamvery.github.com/_posts/2013-08-07-a-successful-rspec-contribution.markdown

 I was able to narrow the problem down to RSpec which prevented the `*.feature` files from loading.
-Being unfamiliar as I am with the RSpec codebase, I wasn't able to come up with a solution on my own.
-I did however write up a [detailed bug report](https://github.com/rspec/rspec-core/issues/993) for the minds behind RSpec to take a crack at.
+Being unfamiliar as I am with the RSpec codebase, I wasn't able to come up with a solution on my own, but I did write up a [detailed bug report](https://github.com/rspec/rspec-core/issues/993) for the minds behind RSpec to take a crack at.